TiffanyWilkins/Data-Management-for-Analytics-Project/README.md

 Estimize is designed to collect opinions from the widest possible range of contributors, while maintaining the highest quality data through advanced behavioral and statistical algorithms.

-###Features include:
+###Features include
-*Contribute anonymously
+* Contribute anonymously
-*Give-to-Get
+* Give-to-Get
-*Quality control and smart consensus
+* Quality control and smart consensus
-*Alerts, screening, Excel files
+* Alerts, screening, Excel files